Group ring cryptography: Cryptography, key exchange, public key: Introduction

 \section{Introduction}

 This paper introduces cryptographic systems based on operations with randomly chosen vectors, matrices and group ring elements.
-Keys used may be one-time session keys or ephemeral; as they are easily constructed they may be changed if necessary for each transaction or series of transactions.
+These are an advance on group ring cryptographic techniques \cite{hur5} and are easily implemented and secure.
+Keys used may be one-time session keys or ephemeral; as they are easily constructed they may be changed if required for each transaction or series of transactions.
 Key exchange methods are derived.
-Public key cryptographic schemes based on the new systems are introduced.
+Public key cryptographic schemes based on the new systems are derived.
 It is straightforward to include authentication, signature and `person-in-middle' interference prevention methods based on the schemes.
-Encryption may be incorporated with error-correcting codes so that encryption/coding and decryption/decoding can be done simultaneously.
-A public-key scheme can be altered and made private to an individual.
+Encryption may be incorporated with error-correcting codes, \cite{hur1,hur4,hur8}, so that encryption/coding and decryption/decoding may be done simultaneously.
+A public-key scheme constructed may be altered and made private to an individual.